PavPavv/MyJSCheatsheet/interview_EN/js_interview_basics.md

 - If it’s **false** (default), then the handler is set on the bubbling phase.
 - If it’s **true**, then the handler is set on the capturing phase.

-## 17. Ways to handle events is JS.
+## 18. Ways to handle events is JS

 There are three ways of event handling: